 Australia, with Tasmania below.
 Tasmania was part of Australia until about 10,000 years ago, when the oceans rose following the Ice Age.
 It was named after the Dutch explorer, Able Tasman.
+Green and Gold are the national sporting colors of Australia.

 Learn the Dutch Genders in One Day!*

-Australia -HetOland!
+Australia -HetØland!

 a world apart